OpenChemistry/vtkcatalyst/Documentation/release/dev/dynamic-impl-load.md

 To select an implementation, the `catalyst_load/implementation` and `catalyst_load/search_paths/*` settings passed into `catalyst_initialize` are used to select and find the implementation library and load it.
-As a fallback, the environment variable `CATALYST_IMPLEMENTATION_NAME` is used as the implementation name to load.
+As a fallback, the environment variables `CATALYST_IMPLEMENTATION_NAME` and `CATALYST_IMPLEMENTATION_PATHS` are used as the implementation name as a list of paths to search for implementations, respectively.

 Instead of the `catalyst_library` CMake API applying properties to an existing target, there is now `catalyst_implementation` to create an implementation